BozhidarMindov/basselix/README.md

 docker-compose up -d --build basselix-gpu
 ```

-Once the container is running, open http://localhost:7860 in your browser to use Basselix.
+Once the container is running, open http://localhost:7860 in your browser to use Basselix (You might have to wait a few seconds for the app to load).

 ---